-Bones are made of living cells and contain primarily collagen and calcium phosphate.
+Bones are made of living cells and contain collagen and calcium phosphate primarily.
 Under normal circumstances, bones are as strong as cast iron.
 They provide support for your body so you can stand upright and walk; they protect vital organs such as your brain, heart, and lungs, and produce white blood cells for your immune system.
 While osteoporosis is often thought of as a woman’s issue, two million American men currently have osteoporosis, and one in four men will experience a fracture due to thinning bones.
 In this article, we discuss bone loss and osteoporosis risk in men.
 Then, we discuss how men can maintain healthy bones as they age.

 Bone Loss and Osteoporosis